mlz-ictrl/nicos/doc/source/howtos/testscripts.rst

 functionality.

-However, to test instrument specific code, it is also quite helpful to have special scripts, which should run successfully after maintainance at the instruments either for hardware or for software.
+However, to test instrument specific code, it is also quite helpful to have special scripts, which should run successfully after maintenance at the instruments either for hardware or for software.

 These tests are designed for 2 applications: